jo-gross/Cocktail-Manager/README.md

   between them.
 - **User management** - Invite and manage users with different roles
 - **Cocktail recipe management** - Add, edit and delete cocktail recipes - in very detailed form.
-- **Optimal and optimized for bar tenders** - Option for easy search and compact view with the necessary steps for an cocktail
+- **Optimal and optimized for bartenders** - Option for easy search and compact view with the necessary steps for an cocktail
 - **Party/Event appraisal** - Calculate the amount of ingredients for a specific event or party, based on the cocktails you want to serve